-The Township of Harding's Glen Alpin/Hurstmont Redevelopment Area, herein referred to as the "Area" or "Redevelopment Area," is 29.44 acres in size and consists of Block 34 Lot 1 (685 Mt.
-Kemble Avenue (Route 202) - Glen Alpin) and Block 27 Lot 2 (679 Mt.
-Kemble Avenue - Hurstmont).
+The Township of Harding's Glen Alpin/Hurstmont Redevelopment Area, herein referred to as the "Area" or "Redevelopment Area," is approximately 35.5 acres in size and consists of Block 34 Lots 1 and 1.02 (685 Mt.
+Kemble Avenue (Route 202) - "Glen Alpin").
+Block 27 Lot 2 (679 Mt.
+Kemble Avenue - "Hurstmont"), and Block 34 Lot 1.01 (508 Tempe Wick Road - "McAlpin Gardens").
 The Area is located on the west side of Route 202, on the northwest corner of the Tempe Wick Road - Route 202 intersection.
 The Area is bordered by residential properties to the north and west, as well as Morristown National Historical Park to the northwest.

-On November 19, 2018, the Township Committee adopted Resolution 18-196 to direct the Harding Township Planning Board to investigate the two properties to determine if the area qualifies as a non-condemnation "area in need of redevelopment" per the statutory criteria of the Local Redevelopment and Housing Law (LRHL) N.J.S.A.
+On November 19, 2018, the Township Committee adopted Resolution 18-196 to direct the Harding Township Planning Board to investigate the Glen Alpin and Hurstmont properties to determine if they qualified as a non-condemnation "area in need of redevelopment" per the statutory criteria of the Local Redevelopment and Housing Law (LRHL) N.J.S.A.
 40A:12A, et seq.
 An investigation report, entitled "685 Mt.
 Kemble Avenue ("Glen Alpin") 679 Mt.
-Kemble Avenue ("Hurstmont") Area in Need of Redevelopment Investigation Report" (the "Study") and dated February 1, 2019, was prepared.
-On February 19, 2019, the Township Planning Board adopted a resolution area in need of redevelopment.
-The Township Committee took action at its February 25, 2019 meeting, designating the Area as in need of redevelopment through resolution 17-073.
+Kemble Avenue ("Hurstmont") Area in Need of Redevelopment Investigation Report" ("2019 Study") dated February 1, 2019, was prepared.
+On February 19, 2019, the Township Planning Board adopted a resolution recommending the properties be designated as a non-condemnation area in need of redevelopment.
+The Township Committee took action at its February 25, 2019 meeting, designating the properties as an area in need of redevelopment through Resolution 17-073.

-The Redevelopment Area is also a component of the Court-approved settlement agreement between the Township and Fair Share Housing Center (FSHC).
+The Glen Alpin and Hurstmont sections of the Redevelopment Area are components of the Court-approved settlement agreement between the Township and Fair Share Housing Center (FSHC).
 The settlement agreement was approved by the Court at a November 2, 2018 Fairness Hearing.
-The Area is also part of the Township's Housing Element and Fair Share Plan (HEFSP), adopted by the Planning Board on December 17, 2018.
+These sections of the Area are also part of the Township's Housing Element and Fair Share Plan (HEFSP), adopted by the Planning Board on December 17, 2018.
 At a Compliance Hearing on March 1, 2019, the Court declared the land use regulations and affirmative measures within the HEFSP will satisfy the Township's constitutional obligation to provide its fair share of the region's affordable housing under the Mount Laurel doctrine.

 At the March 1, 2019 Compliance Hearing, the Township was issued a Conditional Declaratory Judgment of Compliance and Repose (JOR), with one of the conditions being the adoption of a Redevelopment Plan for the Glen Alpin/Hurstmont Redevelopment Area.
 The Court-approved settlement agreement determined that development within the Redevelopment Area shall produce no less than 40 affordable housing units.
-The adopted HEFSP concluded that the Area is appropriate for an age-restricted community, consisting of up to 250 units with the mandatory set-aside of 40 units.
+The adopted HEFSP concluded that the Hurstmont property is appropriate for an age-restricted community, consisting of up to 250 units with the mandatory set-aside of 40 units.
 This Plan implements the provisions of the HEFSP, the Court-approved settlement agreement, and one of the conditions of the Conditional JOR.

-Subsequent to the Compliance hearing, a Redevelopment Plan was prepared and adopted by the Township Committee on June 24, 2019 after significant public input.
+Subsequent to the Compliance hearing, a Redevelopment Plan was prepared for the Glen Alpin and Hurstmont land use districts and adopted by the Township Committee on June 24, 2019 after significant public input.
 The Township Committee also designated Hurstmont Estate Acquisition, LLC as the redeveloper of Block 27 Lot 2 (the Hurstmont site).
 An Amended Redevelopment Plan was adopted in September 2019.